quantummaid/quantummaid-tutorials/war/README.md

-# AWS Lambda with QuantumMaid
+# Packaging a QuantumMaid application as a .war file

 This site is under construction.
 Contributions are greatly appreciated.